Why Are My Toes Turning Red?

 4. Environmental and Lifestyle Factors

 Exposure to cold weather, tight footwear, or prolonged standing can lead to redness and discomfort in the toes.
-Chilblains, for example, are painful red or purple bumps caused by repeated exposure to cold but not freezing temperatures.
+Chilblains, for example, are painful red or purple bumps that develop on the tips of toes and other extremities after repeated exposure to cold but not freezing temperatures.
 Wearing ill-fitting shoes can also irritate the skin and cause redness.
 Moreover, individuals who spend long hours on their feet, such as healthcare workers or retail employees, may notice increased redness and swelling due to the pressure and lack of circulation.
 Incorporating regular breaks and elevating the feet can help alleviate some of these symptoms, promoting better blood flow and reducing discomfort.

 When Should You Be Concerned About Red Toes?